sunflynf/web-notes/docs/technologies/js/frameworks/backend/nest.md

   }

   create(createItemDto: any): string {
-    return 'This action adds a new item';
+    return "This action adds a new item";
   }
 }
 ```